aws-samples/aws-analytics-reference-architecture/core/API.md

 ---

-### GlueDefaultRole <a name="GlueDefaultRole" id="aws-analytics-reference-architecture.GlueDefaultRole"></a>
+### GlueDemoRole <a name="GlueDemoRole" id="aws-analytics-reference-architecture.GlueDemoRole"></a>

-SingletonGlueDefaultRole Construct to automatically setup a new Amazon IAM role to use with AWS Glue jobs.
+GlueDemoRole Construct to automatically setup a new Amazon IAM role to use with AWS Glue jobs.

 The role is created with AWSGlueServiceRole policy and authorize all actions on S3.
 If you would like to scope down the permission you should create a new role with a scoped down policy